omarelewa/Distributed-Project/README.md

 ### Clients

-Open a new terminal in the clients folder and run `cargo run 127.0.0.1:6656`
+Open a new terminal in the clients folder and run the following command:

+`cargo run 127.0.0.1:6656`